imixs/imixs-workflow/src/site/markdown/modelling/howto.md

 ## Conditional Events

-A conditional-event is used to evaluate the output of a event during the processing life-cycle.
-A conditional-event can be placed before a _ExclusiveGateway_, an _inclusiveGateway_ or an _eventBasedGateway_.
+A conditional event is used to evaluate the output of an event during the processing life-cycle.
+A conditional-event can be placed before a _ExclusiveGateway_, an _InclusiveGateway_ or an _EventBasedGateway_.
 Each output of the event must define a boolean rule expression.

 <img src="../images/modelling/example_08.png"/>

-In this example two conditions are added to the ExclusiveGateway output evaluating the attribute "_budet" to continue with either 'Task 2' or 'Task 3'.
+In this example two conditions are added to the ExclusiveGateway output evaluating the attribute "_budget" to continue with either 'Task 2' or 'Task 3'.
 A boolean expression can look like the following example, which is evaluating the attribute '_budget':

     (workitem._budget && workitem._budget[0]>100)

-**Note:** To add conditional sequence flows the Full BPMN profile must be activated in the Imixs-BPMN Modeler.
+**Note:** To add conditional sequence flows the full BPMN profile must be activated in the Imixs-BPMN Modeler.

-A conditional Event can define conditions for either a Task element or an Event element.
+A conditional event can define conditions for either a Task element or an Event element.
 See the next example:

 <img src="../images/modelling/example_09.png"/>